McNichols Campus Library Building Access

 Library Resources and Services

-Databases: the majority of the Library's 240 online databases are available 24/7.
-Most of the databases will require log in with University Blackboard username and password.
+Databases: The majority of the Library's 245+ online databases are available 24/7.
+Most of the databases will require University (Outlook, Blackboard, etc.) username and password log in.
 Click HERE to access list of databases and corresponding links.

 eBooks: Thousands of eBooks are available through the library catalog or try one of these eBook databases: Ebsco Ebooks (searches 6 collections at once) or Ebook Central (Proquest).
 Log in credentials for current University of Detroit Mercy students, faculty, and staff are the same as for Blackboard.
 Uncertain how to access an eBook through these collections?
 Check out the tutorials on downloading or viewing eBooks here.